jiyizhezhang/jiyizhezhang.github.io/_pages/openings.md

 ### Open positions

 We are always looking for passionate individuals to join our team!
 Our job openings will be listed here, also are advertised on the [website](https://www.ce.manchester.ac.uk/study/postgraduate-research/projects/).
+We also welcome visiting academic and students for collaborative research.
 <br>

 #### Current open positions

 We are looking for a PhD student to join our group, starting from September 2026.
+The position will be opened in November 2025.
 For more information, please reach out to discuss.

 <br>